8 fall prevention tips for EMS providers to share with friends, family, and patients

 - Use railings when going up or down steps.

-- Wear shoes instead of slippers for better traction.
+- Wear shoes instead of slippers or socks for better traction.

-- Don't use slippery area or throw rugs in kitchen, hallways or bathrooms.
+- Don't use slippery area or throw rugs in the kitchen, hallways or bathrooms.

 - Install handholds in the tub and near the toilet.